The millennia-old idea of human unity sparked the movement to organize the species into a world federation.

 And the kindly earth shall slumber, lapt in universal law.

-It is said that US President Harry Truman (1945 - 1953) is said to have carried these words in his wallet.
+US President Harry Truman (1945 - 1953) is said to have carried these words in his wallet.
 In the late 19th and early 20th centuries, the concepts of human unity were swept up in the rise of new ideologies like socialism.
-Karl Marx and Frederich Engles ended The Communist Manifesto (1848) with the line “Workers of the world, unite!”, thus inspiring several attempts to create a global coalition of workers to unite the world with socialism.
+Karl Marx and Friedrich Engels ended The Communist Manifesto (1848) with the line “Workers of the world, unite!”, thus inspiring several attempts to create a global coalition of workers to unite the world with socialism.
 In response to the outbreak of the First World War, international socialists gathered in Zimmerwald, Switzerland to declare that working people everywhere should “launch a simultaneous and effective struggle for peace in every country.”
-After the war, the League of Nations was founded and its inability to prevent war led to the creation of the first purely world federalist political organization in 1937.
+After the war, the League of Nations was founded and its inability to address the underlying causes leading to the Second World War prompted the creation of the first purely world federalist political organization in 1937.

 Action & Advocacy for World Federation.